Europe for Visitors logo

 The "Turkish Villa" at Rue du Doubs 167 is probably the best-known work of Le Corbusier in La Chaux-de-Fonds.
 The house, also known as Villa Schwob, was designed in 1916 for Anatole Schwob, who owned a watch factory.
 (Construction costs proved to be far beyond the architect's estimates, and Le Corbusier left for Paris after being sued by his client.
 He didn't even see the finished house until 1919, two years after its completion.)

-Le Corbusier's design for La Villa Turque was influenced by his travels in Turkey, and it made dramatic use of reinforced concrete (which forms the cornices of the house in the picture above).
 Today, the villa is owned by Ebel, a watch company whose motto is "The Architects of Time."
 Ebel purchased the house in 1986 and invested heavily in its restoration.
 La Villa Turque is now used by Ebel's public relations department and includes several guestrooms for employees and important visitors.

 Visiting La Villa Turque

-Next page: More photos of the Turkish Villa
+More photos of Le Corbusier's Turkish Villa

 Related articles: